hipay/hipay-docs/hipay-enterprise-sdk-ios/05-Configuration.md

 HPFClientConfig.shared().setPaymentCardStorageEnabled(true, withTouchID: true)

-HPFClientConfig.shared().isPaymentCardScanEnabled = false
+HPFClientConfig.shared().isPaymentCardScanEnabled = true
 ```

 Do not forget to **replace the username and password arguments with your API username and password**.
 Also, **pass your own URL scheme** (determined in the previous section).

-The last parameter is the Payment card storage option.
-Note that if you enable this option, since XCode 8.0 you need to **turn on the Keychain sharing in the Capabilities section of your project** to make it work.
+Note that if you enable the **payment card storage option**, since XCode 8.0 you need to **turn on the Keychain sharing in the Capabilities section of your project** to make it work.

 You can find more information in the [Card storage feature](#usage-making-payments-core-wrapper-advanced-integration-card-storage-feature) page.